Ambush Marketing or Ambush Advertising: How to Do It Right

 Indirect ambush marketing avoids direct competition or use of trademarks but creates an implied connection with an event.
 Instead of openly stating involvement, these campaigns rely on creative associations, timing, and placement to capture audience attention.

-For example, RONA, a Canadian paint retailer, famously placed a billboard beneath Apple’s iPod Nano advertisement, which showed dripping paint colours.
-Their tagline, “We recycle leftover paint” turned Apple’s ad into a backdrop for their own promotion.
+- The Example: RONA, a Canadian paint retailer, famously placed a billboard beneath Apple's iPod Nano advertisement, which showed dripping paint colours.
+Their tagline, "We recycle leftover paint" turned Apple's ad into a backdrop for their own promotion.
 Similarly, Samsung has repeatedly set up pop-up stalls near Apple product launches, capitalising on the hype without official event ties.
 These indirect tactics are often safer legally but still raise ethical debates.
-They showcase how clever positioning and creativity can deliver exposure without official investment, making them popular among challenger brands.
+They showcase how clever positioning and creativity can deliver exposure without official investment.

 Incidental Ambush Marketing